harirajeev/learn_LLMS/Retrieval&Reranking.md

       - Rerankers avoid the information loss of bi-encoders — but they come with a different penalty — time.
       - With rerankers, we are not pre-computing anything
       - Instead, we're feeding our query and a single other document into the transformer, running a whole transformer inference step, and outputting a single similarity score.
+      - Cross-Encoder models do not produce vector embeddings for data, but use a classification mechanism for data pairs instead.
+      - The input of the model always consists of a data pair, for example two sentences, and outputs a value between 0 and 1 indicating the similarity between these two sentences
+      - So, individual sentences cannot be passed to a Cross-Encoder model, it always needs a pair of "items".
+      - In terms of search, you need to use the Cross-Encoder with each data item and the search query, to calculate the similarity between the query and data object.

     ![image](https://github.com/harirajeev/learn_LLMS/assets/13446418/14fb5ca6-0809-4b80-bcdf-594c82d7d762)